Marriage and Family Therapy, M.A.

 Program Goal #4: The program will prepare students for employment in a culturally diverse environment by facilitating self-reflective learning experiences for students to understand how their own sociocultural identities are essential to providing culturally sensitive therapy.

-Program Goal #5:While offering multidisciplinary learning opportunities to students, the program will train students in marriage and family therapy professional identity, ethics, law, and the importance of using research to engage in evidenced-based practice.
+Program Goal #5:While offering multidisciplinary learning opportunities to students, the program will train in the importance of using research to engage in evidenced-based practice.

 Student Learning Outcomes